 Martin Luther King, Jr. Holiday

 All Bellingham Public Schools and the District Office will be closed Monday, Jan.
-18 in observance of the Martin Luther King, Jr. holiday.
+16 in observance of the Martin Luther King, Jr. holiday and day of service.

-Martin Luther King, Jr. activities for staff and families
+Martin Luther King, Jr. weekend activities for staff and families

 The Whatcom Human Rights Task Force invites you to the 25th Annual Rev. Dr. Martin Luther King, Jr. Human Rights Conference Jan.
 12 to 14, 2023.
 Since its inception in 1999, thousands of community members have come together to renew their commitment to the ideals of peace, justice, and collective liberation that Dr. King held so dear.
 Dr. King was not alone in his fight for freedom, working with many other great leaders and community members, just as we must work together to build the beloved community he dreamed of.

 Thanks to the continued support of individuals, organizations, and businesses in the community, the conference will be free and open to all, as it has been since its inception.
 The conference will be hybrid, with an in-person and live-streamed poetry night on Thursday evening Jan.
 12, online and live-streamed keynote on Friday evening Jan.
 13, and concurrent workshop sessions all day on Saturday, Jan.
 14 on Zoom.